PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 ### grsecurity

 grsecurity is a set of kernel patches that attempt to improve security of the Linux kernel.
 It requires [payment to access](https://grsecurity.net/purchase) the code and is worth using if you have a subscription.

-### Restricting access to /sys and /proc

-There are also some methods of [kernel attack surface reduction](https://madaidans-insecurities.github.io/guides/linux-hardening.html#kernel-attack-surface-reduction) and [access restrictions to sysfs](https://madaidans-insecurities.github.io/guides/linux-hardening.html#restricting-sysfs) that can further improve security.

-Disabling access to `/sys` without a proper whitelist will lead to various applications breaking.
-This will unfortunately be an extremely tedious process for most users.
-Kicksecure, and by extension, Whonix, has an experimental [hide hardware info service](https://github.com/Kicksecure/security-misc/blob/master/lib/systemd/system/hide-hardware-info.service) which does just this.
-From our testing, these work perfectly fine on minimal Kicksecure installations and both Qubes-Whonix Workstation and Gateway.
-If you are using Kicksecure or Whonix, we recommend that you follow the [Kicksecure Wiki](https://www.kicksecure.com/wiki/Security-misc) to enable hide hardware info service.

 ### Disable Simultaneous Multithreading (SMT)